visit/galaxy-docs/_includes/reservation.md

 Parameter | Description
 --------- | -----------
-reservationVersionId | The Id for the specific verion of the Reservation
+reservationVersionId | The Id for the specific version of the Reservation